Derek Chauvin Trial: With 15th Juror Picked, Jury Selection Is Complete

 Fourteen of the jurors will hear the case in the upcoming weeks.
 Two will be chosen as alternates and dismissed before deliberations.

-With the exception of the latest juror, here is the self-identified race, gender and decade-of-age information for the other 14 selected jurors:
+Here is the self-identified race, gender and decade-of-age information for the 15 selected jurors:

 – No. 2: white male; 20s